CBR Fellows

 Strong proposals should:

-• Clearly describe the research partner’s role in defining,identifying, or shaping the research question.
+• Clearly describe the research partner’s role in defining, identifying, or shaping the research question.

 • Provide evidence of an established relationship with a community partner.

 • Focus on questions or topics that reflect concerns for people in communities, schools, or neighborhoods facing complex public challenges.
-We give priority to partnerships with people or organizations working with historically marginalized communities or projects that work to promote equity.
+We give priority to partnerships with people or organizations working with historically marginalized communities and projects that work to promote equity.

 • Demonstrate how the project advances the applicant’s scholarly goals and interests.
 This means that the proposal: